 The Enphase microinverter system compares favorably to a traditional central inverter system even on a total upfront system cost basis (<4% premium for the Enphase system).
-For this installer, the ease of installation, all AC system design and improved energy production more than compensated for the small upfront cost premium.
+For installers, the ease of installation, all AC system design and improved energy production more than compensates for the small upfront cost premium.